nicolasdao/webfunc/README.md

 eval(app.listen('app', 4000))
 ```

 Notice that in all the cases above, the `req.params` argument contains any parameters that are either passed in the route or in the payload.
 This scenario is so common that webfunc automatically supports that feature.
-No need of installing any middleware like [body-parser](https://github.com/expressjs/body-parser).
+No need to install any middleware like [body-parser](https://github.com/expressjs/body-parser).
 Webfunc can even automatically parse __*multipart/form-data*__ content type usually used to upload files (e.g. images, documents, ...).
 More details under [Uploading Images](#uploading-files--images) in the [Use Cases](#use-cases) section.

 Based on certain requirements, it might be necessary to disable this behavior.
 To do so, please refer to [Disabling Body Or Route Parsing](#disabling-body-or-route-parsing) under the [Configuration](#configuration) section.

 ## Compatible With All Express Middleware
 That's probably one of the biggest advantage of using webfunc.
 [Express](https://expressjs.com/) offers countless of open-sourced [middleware](https://expressjs.com/en/resources/middleware.html) that would not be as easily usable in a FaaS environment without webfunc.
+You can for example use the code you're to write in Express to write functions that react to a Google Cloud Pub/Sub topic.

 Next, we'll demonstrate 4 different basic scenarios:
 1. [Using An Express Middleware Globally](#using-an-express-middleware-globally)